Running a game

 Your game has been written, props and costumes have been scrounged, made or brought, the venue is booked, you have planned the meals, gathered together and fully briefed your crew, and now you're itching to go.
 You now need to promote your game and as with all other matters this is essentially your responsibility.
 You will need to produce a "flyer" detailing the cost, date, and place of your game, along with contact details for any queries.
 It is important to include a booking deadline and a non-refundable deposit (usually between 25% and 40% of the game fee).

-The booking deadline should preferably be set before the date that the final balance for the venue is due to be paid since this will represent the bigger part of your budget, and so will help reduce losses if you have to cancel through a lack of bookings.
-Early Dark Door events had neither a booking deadline nor non-refundable deposits and organisers would often find themselves let down at the last minute by people who had assured them they would be coming.
-By then large sums of money had been paid out, which the game fees that did materialise could not cover.
-The booking deadline allows you to get an early and accurate idea of the numbers who will attend allowing you to adjust your budget accordingly, or if necessary cancel where this would be the cheaper option.
-The non-refundable deposit is to dissuade time wasters.
+Game Fees are usually taken in monthly instalments, with an inital deposit payable on booking.
+The number of instalments is a personal choice, but the usual is to split the cost over three or four payments.
+The booking deadline should preferably be set before the date that the final balance for the venue is due to be paid since this will represent the bigger part of your budget, The booking deadline allows y ou to get an early and accurate idea of the numbers who will attend allowing you to adjust your budget accordingly if you do get the booking you had hoped , or if necessary cancel the event if bookings are too low .
 It is important that you do not accept any bookings or reserve any places on your event until the players in question has paid their deposit.

 Space will be made available on our web site for your flyer.
-We will also email all interested parties on our mailing list.
-We also recommend setting an “event” on The Dark Door Facebook group page.
-Links to the game details on our website can also be set up on various external LARP forums.
-We will also allocate you an email address in order for potential players to contact you direct with any queries, and also set up a section on our forum for information and queries about your game.
-However, the main responsibility for securing enough bookings will be with you.
+We also strongly recommend setting an event page on The Dark Door Facebook group page, which providesthat best method to keep your players informed about your event.
+We will also allocate you an email address to allow potential players to contact you direct with any queries

-You should liaise with the Website Administrator regarding the arrangements for setting up your on-line flyer and with setting the booking dates and deadlines.
-We now only take bookings on-line through our website and we will need to agree a date for bookings to open with you in advance.
-This will usually be a Sunday evening as we need to monitor the booking process, especially during the first couple of hours, and you should ensure that you are personally available to deal with any issues that may arise.
-We will also set up a facility that will email you details of any bookings received including the player and character details, and confirm payment of their deposit.
+You should liaise with the Website Administrator regarding the arrangements for setting up your online flyer and with setting the booking date and deadlines.
+The booking date will usually be a Sunday evening as we need to monitor the booking process, especially during the first couple of hours, and you should ensure that you are personally available to deal with any issues that may arise

-The initial booking period can be quite frantic and tense with many events, but by no means all, booking out the evening bookings open, with the record being 20 minutes after bookings open!
+The initial booking period can be quite frantic and tense with many events, but by no means all, booking out the evening bookings open.
+The Website Administrator and Treasurer will help to track bookings and future payment installments, but ultimately you will be responsible for keeping these records and ensuring all fees are paid and for chasing up any non-payments.

 Handling Player & Crew Personal Data